zvjaceslavs/intshare/Unsorted/template_shelly_1pm_via_http/5.4/README.md

 # Shelly 1PM

-## Description

-## Overview Monitoring of almost all values the Shelly 1PM reports, except external sensors since I don't own one of those.
-It has a fixed update time of 60s for all values, which might not be enough for some usecases - feel free to adjust it. ## Author Leonard Winck

 ## Overview

 Monitoring of almost all values the Shelly 1PM reports, except external sensors since I don't own one of those.